 According to Clarissa Dixon-Wright, when the young princess attended nursery, children were given fruit or seed cake.
 However, health and safety (yes, it even existed in those days) deemed it too dangerous for the children.

 Mary Berry, our baking queen, says you have to tame this wonder ingredient.
-Overuse may give you the rise but it will leave a bitter taste on the palette.
+Overuse may give you the rise but it will leave a bitter taste on the palate.

 Victoria Sponge, or Victoria Sandwich, are both the same cake and you will find this English staple in many a good tea shop.
 I could say little has changed with this cake since its invention, but when I entered into the Victoria Sponge cake competition in my local village fete in Alconbury Weston, Cambridgeshire, last year it led me to do much research in order to get it right.